bbc/eng-golang-workshop/workspaces/betandr/exercises/03_basic_data_types/README.md

 ### Exercise 3.12
 Write a function that reports whether two strings are anagrams of each other, that is, they contain the same letters in a different order.

+### Exercise 3.13
+Write const declarations for KB, MB, up through YB as compactly as you can.